jcundill/osmosys/README.md

 System is given a starting location, an approximate length to make the generated course and the number of controls to place on the course.

+Control site locations are selected from:
+ +  Node type street furniture available on OSM - post boxes, bus stops, bollards, trees, etc
+ +  Ends of linear features available on OSM - hedges, steps, bridges
+ +  Path junctions and bends

+Preference is given to the first two types - if available near to the selected control location.

 Then an initial course is seeded from these inputs, and the algorithm iteratively tries to improve the placement of the controls on the course to make the legs between them